Search Results for

 Note

-or newer functionality.
+This feature heavily relies on Unity 2022.2 or newer functionality.
 The editing experience is disabled in older versions of Unity.
 The DataTableBase API is still valid for programmatic generation and manipulation.

 Column Types

-Type coverage is very much related to how and what Unity will be able to serialize inside the backing ScriptableObject
+Type coverage is very much related to how and what Unity will be able to serialize inside the backing ScriptableObject.
+Out of the box, you can use:

-Values | Structs | Classes | Special |
+Values Structs Classes Special

 Creating

-can be created from the Assets context menu or the application menu bar.
+By default, a StableDataTable can be created from the Assets context menu or the application menu bar.

 Assets → Create → GDX → Stable Data Table

-implementations.
+This utilizes the CreateAssetMenu attribute on the DataTableBase implementations.
 If you create an implementation, you must add your own attribute.

 Inspector

-is made available via the inspector.
+A surface-level display of information about the DataTableBase is made available via the inspector.
 Names of rows and columns are listed, including the type of column.

-Clicking the Open button will open an editing window focused on the selected DataTableBase
+Clicking the Open button will open an editing window focused on the selected DataTableBase.

 Interchange